Finger or Toe Fractures (Broken Finger or Toe)

 A hard blow can break a bone in your toe or finger.
 Broken bones are also known as fractures.
 Even minor fractures need medical care.
 Without treatment, they may heal crooked, remain stiff, or develop other problems.

 You may not always know when you have a fractured toe or finger.
 Apply ice to the injury right away.
-Then, seek medical care if:
+Then, get medical care if:

 Your finger or toe is swollen or very painful.